Tunechi28/WalletApi/README.md

 # Getting Started

-To obtain a copy of this app download or clone the repository at this [url](https://github.com/tunechi28)
+To obtain a copy of this app download or clone the repository at this [url](https://github.com/Tunechi28/WalletApi)

 # Prerequisites

 You must have

 - NodeJs Installed
-- A browser Installed
+- Mysql installed or If you have docker installed, run `Make docker`
 - A RESTAPI client(like POSTMAN or Insomnia) Installed
 - An Internet connection to download the dependencies.